5 Dog-friendly Things to Do in North Devon

 The Beach Retreats dog-friendly self-catering accommodation in North Devon are among the best places to stay in Woolacombe, especially if you're traveling with a friend of the four-legged variety.
 We have fresh air adventures aplenty, great dog-friendly beaches, naughty-but-nice dog-friendly cafes... essentially there is something to keep everybody happy.

-We're dog lovers ourselves, so to help you discover the most bow-WOW places to visit, we've collected together this pawsome selection so you can make the most of your time together on the coast.
+We're dog lovers and dog owners ourselves, so to help you discover the most bow-WOW places to visit, we've collected together this pawsome selection so you can make the most of your time together on the coast.
 From sandy beaches to cliff-side walks...

 1. Take a road trip to Clovelly